-Since 2009, students in Ball State Sports Link have been awarded over 70 state or national awards for their work in sports media and production, including 11 student and professional Emmy Awards and 7 Best in College Sports Media Awards presented by the Sports Video Group.
+Since 2009, students in Ball State Sports Link have garnered over 100 state or national awards for sports production, including 45 Emmy nominations (20 wins) and 33 Sports Video Group/Best of College Sports Media nominations (nine wins).

 Since 2009, Students have won 33 Indiana Association of School Broadcasters first-place awards, 16 Indiana Society of Professional Journalists first-place awards, as well as 13 Broadcast Education Association “Best in the Nation” honors and two “BEA Best of Festival” awards from all entry genres.

 Sports Link graduates can be found at ESPN, Turner Sports, Raycom Sports, MLB, Indy Car, NASCAR, NBA, NFL, NHL and SEC Athletics Departments.

 In 2017, Sports Link was honored with the highest award from the Broadcast Education Association with the “Best of Festival King Foundation Award” in sports, from over 1,400 entries … it was Sports Link’s second Best of King Foundation Award in the last 5 five years.

 In 2018, Andy Katz presented Sports Link with its 7th Outstanding Special Feature in eight years at the College Sports Media Awards.
 Ball State has won nine total College Sports Media Awards in the 10-year history of the awards.

 In 2018, Sports Link won its third straight professional Emmy for Sports Feature, while students also captured consecutive Emmys for live event production and sports program.